 BCCAT supports the administrative justice community by providing practical tools – through courses, education conferences and policy advice – in addition to our Decision-maker’s Manual, roundtable discussions and networking sessions.
 We also act as a voice for the community liaising with the provincial government.
 Our goal is to develop and improve the administrative justice system.

-Membership is now packaged with training and support services to allow you to be successful in the administrative justice community.
+Individual and group memberships are packaged with training and support services to enable you to be successful in the administrative justice community.

 • Training course discounts